ShakeforProtein/TreeboTickets/README.md

   /tbTicketAdmin delete <ticket number> - Removes ticket from database, no questions asked.
   /tbTicketAdmin update <ticket number> <Message> - As with tbta this will add a comment to the ticket, but will ignore the assigned staff requirement
   /tbTicketAdmin stats - Lists total tickets, assigned tickets, unassigned tickets, open tickets, closed tickets.

   ### Movement:
-  /skyblock - Teleport you to <server>
+  /skyblock - Teleport you to Sky Server
+  /skygrid - Teleport you to Sky Server
-  /acisislands - Teleport you to <server>
+  /acisislands - Teleport you to Sky Server
-  /skygrid - Teleport you to <server> (To be added) /prison - Teleport you to <server>
+  /prison - Teleport you to Prison Server
-  /survial - Teleport you to <server>
+  /survial - Teleport you to Survival Server
-  /hardcore - Teleport you to <server>
+  /hardcore - Teleport you to Hardcore Server /creative - Teleport you to Creative Server
-  /creative - Teleport you to <server>
+  /plots - Teleport you to Creative Server
-  /plots - Teleport you to <server>
+  /comp - Teleports you to the Creative Competition Plots world.
-  /test- Teleport you to <server>
+  /test- Teleport you to Test Server
-  /lobby - Teleport you to <server>
+  /lobby - Teleport you to Hub Server
-  /games - Teleport you to <server>
+  /games - Teleport you to Games Server

   ### Misc:
-  /remoteexecute <command> <server> <args> - issues a command to another server (can only be used from console) /restarttimed - issues restart command in X ticks /onhere - Shows own ontime on this server
+  /remoteexecute <command> <server> <args> - issues a command to another server (can only be used from console) /restarttimed - issues restart command in X ticks /onhere - Shows own ontime on the network
-  /onall - Shows own ontime across all Treebo servers
+  /onall - Shows own ontime across all Treebo servers (disabled) /multiplecommands - Executes multiple commands in order from one command input. -- Eg. /multiplecommands /tp xXx_Pu55y_D357R0YA_xXx /gmsp /broadcast The All knowing eye casts it's gaze upon you xXx_Pu55y_D357R0YA_xXx

 ```

 ## Command Alias